 C. Henry Besten, Jr. has been our Vice President--Strategic Marketing and President of our Arch Energy Resources, Inc. subsidiary since July 1997.
+Mr. Besten also served as our acting Chief Financial Officer from December 1999 through November 2000.
 Mr. Besten served as Senior Vice President--Marketing for Ashland Coal from 1990 until the Ashland Coal merger in July 1997.
-Mr. Besten has been acting Chief Financial Officer since December 1999.